ktaletsk/hdrviz/README.md

 <p align="center">Data visualization in HDR.</p>

 ## About

 `hdrviz` is a minimal Python library (~250 lines) that renders 2D numpy arrays as PQ Rec2020-tagged PNGs for HDR-capable browsers.

+If your data has more dynamic range than 8-bit color can show — astrophotography, fluorescence microscopy, fractals, log-magnitude FFTs, density maps — `hdrviz` lets displays render the better contrast that's actually in the data.

+This library is an encoder plus a reference notebook widget.
+For axes, colorbars, channel mixing, pan/zoom — compose with matplotlib, plotly, or viv.

 ## Install